 Typically black, but can be produced in all colors and even transparent

 Black for Mono crystalline and blueish for poly crystalline

 As you can see, there are many differences and often CIGS is the best technology for many projects.

+There is no big difference in price on CIGS and Crystalline solar cells, and within the flexible solar cells, CIGS is clearly preferable.
 It is expected that prices for both types of solar technologies will fall further in the coming years, but at Energig, we expect CIGS to fall the most, as there are steadily a number of major production benefits that can be obtained.